bernardovazm/bernardovaz.github.io/README.md

-# bernardovaz.github.io
+# Simple Responsive Restaurant Landing Page
- Simple Responsive Restaurant Landing Page
+ Just a simple page using the basics of HTML, CSS and Javascript.